 The clear take away for leaders is that they are no longer responsible for picking the winners.
 Instead, they can create the context in which the winning ideas emerge so we can better allocate resources.
 This requires a cultural change that recognizes the difference between Exploit versus Explore, makes multiple bets in the Explore portfolio, tracks progress using the right metrics and invests more resources in ideas based on evidence.

-Sign up to learn everything there is to know about managing innovation pipelines with Alexander Osterwalder's latest book: The Invincible Company.
+Learn everything there is to know about managing innovation pipelines with Alexander Osterwalder's latest book: